linea/Graph.js/README.md

 Returns an object, containing positions for both the `x` and `y` gridlines.
 The current version does not (yet) contain `y` gridlines so it will be an empty array, the `x` will be an array filled with objects containing the `x`,`y` position where you can put your label.
 A sample can be found in the examples directory, sample5_labels.html

+#### getMinimum()

+Returns the lowest value from all available data points.
+Useful for multiple things, like manually changing the `minValue` option.

+#### getMaximum()

+Returns the highest value from all available data points.
+Useful for multiple things, like manually changing the `maxValue` option.

 ## Minified with YUI!
 Compressor

 This is the simple way this version has been minified, in case you were wondering.
 Also a note for myself so I can make it consistent throughout versions.